 What else would you automate, if you knew you wouldn’t have to be worried about losing your carefully implemented accounting controls?
 Would you begin with Accounts Payable, Purchasing & Procurement, Accounts Receivable, Collections, Expense Reports?
 Companies that are new to automation usually begin with the process where they need the most help and will be able to see the largest impact, and then they expand from there.

-To learn more about how accounting automation works and what else it can do for your accounting and finance department, download our free ebook, What Is Robotic Accounting Automation?
+To learn more about how accounting automation works and what else it can do for your accounting and finance department, download our free ebook, What Is Procure-to-Pay Automation?